Use the Intune Tenant Status page

 Intune Service Health

-You can view details for active incidents and advisories without having to navigate to the Microsoft 365 Service Health Dashboard or the Message Center, both located in the Microsoft 365 admin center at https://portal.office.com.
-Only incidents where impact has been noted to affect your tenant are shown.
+View details for active incidents and advisories without having to navigate to the Microsoft 365 Service Health Dashboard or the Message Center, both located in the Microsoft 365 admin center.
+Only incidents that affect your tenant are shown.

 When you select an incident, the incident details are presented directly in the Tenant Status page.
 To view past advisories and incidents, select See past Incidents/Advisories.
 The Microsoft 365 admin center opens and you can then view advisories and incidents from the last 30 days for your tenant.

-To view information for Intune Service Health, your account must have the Global Administrator or Service Administrator role in Azure Active Directory or the Office Admin portal.
+To view information for Intune Service Health, your account must have the Global Administrator or Service Administrator role in Azure Active Directory or the Microsoft 365 admin center.
 To assign these permissions, sign in to the Microsoft 365 admin center with Global Administrator permissions.
 Select Users > Active Users, and then select the account that requires access.
 Select Edit for Roles, select Service Administrator or Global Administrator, and then Save your edit to assign the permissions.

 You can only set up your communication preferences for Intune Service Health through the Microsoft 365 admin center.